AppliedDynamicMechanics/Emergency-evacuation-Deep-reinforcement-learning/README.md

 ### Setup

 Please check the requiremnts document to setup the environment.
+The versions of main package are as following.

+NVIDIA driver Verison    470.63.01 cudatoolkit              10.0.130
+cuDNN                    7.6.5
+Tensorflow-gpu           1.14.0
+tensorflow-probability   0.7
+trfl                     1.1
+numpy                    1.16.4

 Install the requirements with your package manager, i.e.  ` pip install tensorflow-probability==0.7`